SESITH01/Python-Final-Project/README.md

 ## Credits

-This project was completed as part of my Data Structures course.
+This project was completed as part of my CSE-120 Intro to Python course.
 Special thanks to Dr. Pamela Thomas for the guidance and support throughout the project.

 ## Tools Used